duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/996_AMOD18_SemSeg.md

 ## Duckiebot setup notes {#demo-semseg-duckiebot-setup}

-No special requirements for duckiebots are needed, except the ability of recording logs from the camera.
+No special requirements for duckiebots are needed, except the ability of taking logs from the camera.
-Maybe, something regarding the movidus stick if we plan to use the software on the bot

 ## Pre-flight checklist {#demo-semseg-pre-flight}